massgravel/activation/Hwid.md

 # HWID Activation Method

 Welcome to the `HWID` document.
-This has some detailed about the HWID activation method.
+This has some detauks about the HWID activation method.

 # Scope

 How and why `HWID` works is somewhat complicated because of all the preliminary "knowledge" required to know why the very thing abused by HWID activators exists at all.
+Hence, this document.

 # Digital Licenses